Trebonius91/Caracal/README.md

 - 12/20/2023: An optional call to the GULP program as been added, pGFN-FF calculations can now be done!
 - 01/15/2024: Internal coordinate analyses and Wilson matrix calculations can be done with explore.x, using the 'pes topol' option
 - 02/26/2024: The position along the reaction path where the recrossing is calculated in calc_rate.x can now be chosen manually.
+- 04/29/2024: The explore program has been improved.
+The conjugate gradient algirithm for geometry optimization added, better output for geometry optimization.
+IR intensities for pGFN-FF, GFN-xTB and QMDFF in frequency calculation.